 This is the only opportunity to view or download the secret access keys, and users must have this information before they can use the AWS API.
 Save the user new access key ID and secret access key in a safe and secure place.

 There is no way to access the secret keys again after this step.

 Choose Send email next to each user to send a message with account information.
 This opens a local mail client with a draft that to customize and send.
 The email template includes the following details to each user:

 URL to the account sign-in page.
 Use the following example, substituting the correct account ID number or account alias:

 https://AWS-account-ID or alias.signin.aws.amazon.com/console

-The user’s password is not included in the generated email.
-You must provide them to the customer in a way that complies with your organization’s security guidelines.
+The user’s password is not included in the generated email as email is not a secure communications channel.
+Provide passwords to the user in a secure way that complies with security policies set by the organization.